How to Choose the Right Cabinetry for Your Remodel

 Full Custom cabinets are at the higher level of prices.
 With this level, you will get an all plywood interior with a wood veneered finish on the inside of the cabinet.
 Good custom manufacturers use the best of all of all their materials.
 Wood grains are selected to match as closely as possible.
 You also have almost infinite selections of styles and finishes.
 There are many small businesses out there that make custom cabinets but when you want the best finishes and materials, larger manufacturers are heads above in that department.
 Most small businesses use a lacquer finish which does not hold up to our everyday lives and food that come in contact with them.
 Larger manufacturers use what is called Conversion Varnish which stands up to most everything.

 As you can see, there are many choices and brands that you will come across when looking to remodel a kitchen.
 Making the right choice for you is all that is important.
 Good caring sales designers will ask you the right questions and help guide you with that choice.
 Take the time to interview a few of them before you start your remodel.
 Choosing the right designer and company will make the difference between a stressful remodel and a stress less one.
 Always “Dream First” and the rest will fall right into place.

-Tim Holick (Food A Holick)This entry was posted in Uncategorized on .
+Tim Holick (Food A Holick)This entry was posted in cabinetry on .